alfred1137/LE-Save-Manager/README.md

 2. **Launch (`:launch_games`)**:
     - The script launches `Last Epoch.exe` with the `--offline` argument.
-    - It then pauses and waits for you to finish your gaming session.
+    - It then pauses and waits for you to confirm if the game is launched successfully.
 The script does not proceed until you return to the command window and press a key.

 3. **Restore (`:restore_saves`)**:
     - The script automatically finds the most recent backup by sorting the backup folders by date.